 Your projector is designed to be installed in one of four possible installation locations:

 1. Front Table

-Select this location with the projector placed near the floor in front of the screen.
+Select this location with the projector placed on a table in front of the screen.
 This is the most common way to position the projector for quick setup and portability.

 2. Front Ceiling